ianepperson/pyredminews/README.rst

 Get All Issues for a Project
 ++++++++++++++++++++++++++++

-The issues associated for a project can be retreived by iterating over the 'issues' method in a project.
+The issues associated for a project can be retreived by iterating over the 'issues' method in a project.  default, Redmine only returns open issues.

 ::